srsran/srsRAN_4G_docs/docs/source/index.rst

         application notes for some of the most interesting srsRAN 4G use-cases.

 srsRAN 4G is an open-source 4G software radio suite from `SRS <https://www.srs.io>`_.
+For 5G RAN, see our new O-RAN CU/DU solution - `srsRAN Project <https://docs.srsran.com/projects/project>`_.

 Featuring UE, eNodeB and lightweight EPC applications, srsRAN 4G can be used to build a complete end-to-end LTE mobile wireless network.
 For more information, see `www.srsran.com <https://www.srsran.com>`_.